Substance abuse is a life-limiting and often life-destroying disability

 Not only was she in jail, but she had also recently lost her job and custody of her two oldest daughters.
 Leanne had hit her bottom.

-Then she found help at the Holmesview Center, one of VR’s two residential substance abuse treatment facilities.
+Then she found help at VR through the residential substance abuse recovery program.

 “I didn’t know how to function anymore.
 I was miserable.” she says.

-“The most important thing I got at Holmesview was a plan.”
-During her 28 days at Holmesview, Leanne worked closely with the staff to build the foundation for her recovery.
+“The most important thing I got was a plan.”
+During her 28 days in the program, Leanne worked closely with the staff to build the foundation for her recovery.
 One day at a time—one step at a time—she got better.